This article will cover advanced setup features for businesses requiring further customization to suit their business needs.

 There are a total of 4 levels that can be applied to a service.

-Each service can have options which can lead into sub-options if needed.
+Each service can have options which can lead to sub-options if needed.

 Categories: When you have a large number of services to offer, it can be useful to provide categories to make it easier for your customer to view the services that you provide.
 The services listed in other categories will not be displayed at the same making it easier for your customers to navigate.